Petabyte918/Sprogs.io/readme.md

-# What is Booty?
+# What is Sprogs?
-Booty is a mutliplayer html game made with the Isogenic Engine.
+Sprogs is a mutliplayer html game made with the Isogenic Engine.

+# How do I play?
+Visit http://sprogs.io/ to try it out!